 Are the ancestral humans trying to tell me something?
 Dodarka wondered.
 No, they would not send such an irritating message.
 It rattles in my ears.
 The magnet must just be a reject.
 Something that slipped through the machines of the past unnoticed.
 Maybe that buzzing made Pompiya vulnerable.
 Distracted her long enough to let that Syama too close…

 Dodarka placed her ribs back down and touched heads with his mate once again.
 I’ll be back tomorrow, he thought.
 He delicately walked out of the bones and away from the Edge of Life.
 Although his thoughts often went to a dark place that replayed the sight of Pompiya’s neck being punctured by Syama fangs, he never blamed the cats.
-They weren’t his friends but they were merely living their lives.
+They weren’t his friends; they were merely living their lives.
 In fact, that dark thought gave him a dark idea.
 If he could not catch the murderer, he would enlist the services of a more cunning investigator.

 It looked like another stampede was going to start at the edge of the watering hole.
 Brohoov started to stamp and thrash, with some even wading neck deep into the water.
 After all, the only thing Syama hated more than rain was swimming.

 The temporary panic gave way to confusion when the bivine rattled with questions.
 Is that our TrailCutter?
 What’s he doing with the cats?
 Why is he bringing them here?